-Please note this show has been rescheduled to Tuesday 22 September 8pm.
-The event was originally advertised as taking place on Friday 24 April.
+Please note this event has been rescheduled to Thursday 22 April 2021.
+The event was due to take place on Tuesday 22 September 2020 after originally advertised as taking place on Friday 24 April.
 Mary Coughlan is one of Ireland’s greatest female jazz and blues singers, a true artist who has carved out a highly regarded career and a legion of devoted fans worldwide.
 Described as ‘Ireland’s Billie Holiday’ Mary has overcome childhood trauma, alcoholism & drug addiction to become a musical force like no other.

 Her seminal first album Tired and Emotional rocketed her to overnight fame in 1985, and fifteen albums later, her ability to deeply connect with both the song and her audience remains undiminished, a testament to her inner strength and to the power of transformation and redemption.